mcneb10/swcnoops/README.md

 Now in theory, if you still have the game installed and played it before the shutdown, there is a chance you will have some of the assets in the unity cache.
 At present I dont know how to reverse those, but it should be feasible to turn those cached files back to a bundle.
 So if you still have the game installed, quickly take a copy of those files and keep them safe.

 If you are a modder and you are interested in providing mods to the game.
 If you are interested then I can give you those bundles to mod, with the intention that it could be used freely to maybe one day bring this game back to the community.
 Unfortnately I do not have the skills to mod unity bundles, not one of my skill sets, although to be honest none of this is my area of expertise, I just miss the game, the squads and the community, and this is my way to give something back so this game is not lost forever.

+## What works, what does not, TODO and where is this going
+The first version of the server supports a single player with a maxed out base and PVP working.
+You can attack the bases provided in your layouts folder.
+Currently donating to your SC does not work, and enemy SC is empty.
+Enemy does not have any Droidekas.
+Anything outside of that you will crash your client as it does not like any failed APIs that does not provide what it needs.
+The good news, if you are using fiddler the errors get sent out to a URL with "bi_event2" at the end, and that sometimes gives you details on critical errors.
+That is how I recognise if there are problems and which API is not working.

+Things to work on in no particular order (eventually)
+* Persist player state to resume where they have left off.
+* Enemy SC to always be full.
+* Donating to your own SC.
+* Enemy Droidekas.
+* Fix new player to not crash.
+* Creating and Saving War layouts.
+* Campaigns and Missions.
+* Multiplayer support.
+* Replays.

+Things that may never work.
+* Squad chat
+* Episodes and special events

+Who knows where this will lead to, not really thought that far.
+I program all day as a day job and to be honest I dont enjoy it when I stop work.
+However I find reverse engineering different and currently learning new things is a lot of fun.
+Maybe one day I will do a remake of a version of this game, but I cant see attempting that any time soon and certainly not to do that on my own.